Reactive-Network/reactive-smart-contract-demos/README.md

 ### Additional Documentation & Demos

-The `src/demos` directory contains all available demos each with their own `README.md` files.
+Each demo in `src/demos` has its own `README.md` with detailed deployment steps.

 ### Environment Variable Configuration